 - Assists staff, students and parents in the identification of strangers in the school grounds, ensuring a greater level of safety.

 Out of school hours care

 Volunteering within a school can be a rewarding experience.
 Our school welcomes and encourages parents and community members who wish to volunteer.
-There are many different ways that you can help volunteer.
-You could:

 Before volunteers start working at a school or preschool, they must complete the following:

 - A volunteer application form which includes signing a declaration and agreement.

 - Volunteer screening and working with children check.

 - Responding to Risk of harm Abuse and Neglect – Education and Care (RRHAN-EC) induction session for volunteers.